AlexWaygood/typeshed-stats/examples/example.md

 ### Stubtest settings in CI: *missing stubs ignored*

-The `--ignore-missing-stub` stubtest setting is used in CI.
+The `--ignore-missing-stub` stubtest setting is used in typeshed's CI.

 ### Stubtest platforms in CI